coralogix/terraform-coralogix-aws/modules/ecs-ec2/README.md

 # ECS EC2 Open Telemetry Agent

 Terraform module to launch the Coralogix Distribution for Open Telemetry ("CDOT") into an existing AWS ECS Cluster, in the OTEL [Agent deployment](https://opentelemetry.io/docs/collector/deployment/agent/) pattern.
+The module is available on the [Terraform Registry](https://registry.terraform.io/modules/coralogix/aws/coralogix/latest/submodules/ecs-ec2).

 The OTEL collector/agent/daemon image used is the [Coralogix Distribution for Open Telemetry](https://hub.docker.com/r/coralogixrepo/coralogix-otel-collector) Docker Hub image.
 It is deployed as a [_Daemon_](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html#service_scheduler_daemon) ECS Task, i.e. one OTEL collector agent container on each EC2 instance (i.e. ECS container instance) across the cluster.